-We want to provide a welcoming and safe environment for all our patients and visitors.
 It's important to us that you are involved and informed about your care, your own personal needs are valued, and your voice is heard.

 We offer a range of services to support you.
-Ask a staff member for details or a copy of the following information booklets.
-Some booklets are translated into other languages, or patients (and carers) can ask for an interpreter to help them.
+Ask a staff member for details or a copy of the following information booklets: